 Game specifications Genre: College Roleplay Simulator Infos: Mobile & Tablet, Casual MMO college sim.
 Social game released in 2010 Engine: XCode & Android Studio Business model: F2P, In game purchase

-From October 2017, I've been working on the UI of the live ops game Party in my Dorm.
+From October 2017 to October 2021, I worked on the UI of the live ops game Party in my Dorm.

 Major tasks and responsibilities: - UI: prototype/wireframe new features, design interfaces.
 Revamp old features to fit the newest graphic chart.
 Develop further the UI Bible as game UI evolves.